 A huge part of almost every equity investor’s portfolio consists of large-cap stocks.
 But investors also want some exposure to mid-cap and small-cap stocks for better long-term returns.
-That’s why there is a lot of talk about the Total Stock Market funds that cover almost the entire investable US equity market.
-Many have pitched the Total Stock Market index as a superior alternative to the S&P 500.
-In this S&P 500 (INDEXSP:.INX) vs Total Stock Market index comparison, let’s check out how they differ.
+That’s why there is a lot of talk about Total Stock Market Index Funds that cover almost the entire investable US equity market.
+Many have pitched the Total Stock Market index fund as a superior alternative to the Standard & Poor’s 500.
+In this S&P 500 (INDEXSP:.INX) vs Total Stock Market index comparison, let’s check out their key differences.

 Almost all major ETF and index fund companies offer products tracking both the S&P 500 and the Total Stock Market index.
 Both of them are considered “blend” indices, meaning they include growth as well as value stocks.

-The S&P 500 index consists of the 500 largest stocks in the US by market capitalization.
+The Standard & Poor’s 500 index consists of the 500 largest stocks in the US by reference to their market capitalizations.
 Having 500 stocks in an index fund/ETF offers sufficient diversification.
 But the index is weighted by market capitalization.
 It means mega-cap stocks like Apple, Microsoft, Amazon, Alphabet, Facebook, and Berkshire Hathaway account for a large percentage of the index.

 The top 10 largest stocks have close to 24% weightage in the S&P 500 index.
 The remaining 490 or so companies make up about 76% of the index.
 Fluctuations in the prices of mega-cap stocks have a much bigger impact on the index returns than the ups and downs in smaller stocks.